google-a2a/a2a-inspector/tools/inspector/README.md

 ### Features
 * Connect to a local A2A Agent: Specify the base URL of any agent server to connect (e.g. http://localhost:5555).
-* View Agent Card: Automatically fetches and displays the agent's card in a clean, readable format.
+* View Agent Card: Automatically fetches and displays the agent's card.
 * Spec Compliance Checks: Performs basic validation on the agent card to ensure it adheres to the A2A specification.
 * Messages: A chat interface to send and receive text messages with the connected agent.
 * Debug  Console: A slide-out console at the bottom of the screen shows the raw JSON-RPC 2.0 messages sent and received between the inspector and the agent server.